chenwilliam77/RiskAdjustedLinearizations.jl/docs/src/risk_adjusted_linearization.md

 3. Functions provided by the user will be converted into in-place functions with pre-allocated caches.

 4. (Coming in the future) Calculation of Jacobians with automatic differentiation is accelerated by exploiting sparsity with SparseDiffTools.jl

+5. (Coming in the future) Usage of sparse arrays when reasonable

 See the [Example](@ref example) for how to use the type.
 To compare this package's speed with the original MATLAB code, run the [wac_disaster.jl](https://github.com/chenwilliam77/RiskAdjustedLinearizations.jl/tree/main/examples/matlab_timing_test/wac_disaster.jl) or [rbc_cc.jl](https://github.com/chenwilliam77/RiskAdjustedLinearizations.jl/tree/main/examples/matlab_timing_test/rbc_cc.jl)